Qarmatians: Qarmatian society

-The land over which they ruled was extremely wealthy with a huge slave-based economy according to academic Yitzhak Nakash:
+The land over which they ruled was extremely wealthy with a huge slave-based economy, as explained by academic Yitzhak Nakash:

 The Qarmatian state had vast fruit and grain estates both on the islands and in Hasa and Qatif.
 Nasir Khusraw, who visited Hasa in 1051, recounted that these estates were cultivated by some thirty thousand Ethiopian slaves.
 He mentions that the people of Hasa were exempt from taxes.
 Those impoverished or in debt could obtain a loan until they put their affairs in order.
 No interest was taken on loans, and token lead money was used for all local transactions.
 The Qarmathian state had a powerful and long-lasting legacy.
 This is evidenced by a coin known as Tawila, minted around 920 by one of the Qarmathian rulers, and which was still in circulation in Hasa early in the twentieth century.

-Some scholars have claimed that the society in which the Qarmatians lived could be described as proto-socialist or utopian socialist.
+Some scholars have claimed that the society in which the Qarmatians lived could be described as proto-socialist or utopian socialist, a view that was also upheld by state ideologues in South Yemen.
+Perry Anderson described the Qarmatian state as "an egalitarian slave-owning republic".
+Others, including Azmi Bishara, have criticized the claims about Qarmatian socialism as an anachronistic projection of modern ideologies onto the past.
+Marshall Hodgson argues that the Qarmatians relied on the support of a rebellious peasantry and young men who "felt that the old way of life was to be swept away, the privileged classes overthrown, and pure justice was to reign".